RodZill4/material-maker/doc/_sources/shader_nodes.rst.txt

 ------------

 Most nodes in Material Maker are shader nodes.
-Their outputs are not defined as images, but as shader programs that calculates the color of a pixel from its coordinates.
+Their outputs are not defined as images, but as shader programs that calculates

+* the color of a pixel from its coordinates for greyscale, color and RGBA outputs

+* the signed distance of a 2D point from its coordinates for SDF2D outputs

+* the signed distance of a 3D point from its coordinates for SDF3D outputs

 When shader nodes are connected, Material Maker will combine their shader programs.
-As a consequence, shader nodes are resolution independant.
+As a consequence, most shader nodes are resolution independant.

 Editing a shader node will show the **Node Editor** window.